coding-heresy/jormungandr/README.md

-The first of these (command line paramters) has already been completely converted to the _standard interface_ style, mostly because I was deeply dissatisfied by the available options for solving these problems.
+The first of these (command line paramters) has already been completely converted to the _standard interface_ style, mostly because I was deeply dissatisfied by the available options for solving this problem.

 There is also support for accessing data from XML and YAML files using the _standard interface_ style, although it has not yet been used specifically for configuration files.
+This will probably also be extended to JSON at some point as well.

 The third target, messages used for communication, is the most important.
 One of the most painful parts of writing code to